ansys/pymechanical-env/README.rst

 Mechanical-Env is a command-line tool to support launching and testing embedded instances of `PyMechanical <https://github.com/ansys/pymechanical>`_ on Linux operating systems.
-The ``ansys-mechanical-env``` package, which is only intended for use on Linux, is used along with the ``ansys-mechanical-core`` package for PyMechanical, to provide these capabilities:
+The ``ansys-mechanical-env``` package, which is only intended for use on Linux, is used along with the ``ansys-mechanical-core`` package for PyMechanical to provide the following capabilities:

 - Find the version and location of the Mechanical installation on the system.
 - Find the location of the Mechanical installation given a user-specified version.